Berlin wasn't waiting for me. It never had been.

 Sitting in a Parisian park with my friend—the first international trip I'd taken in the last decade—I heard what I needed to hear.

 The sun warmed me, and the shade cooled me.
-Watching dogs prance by and trying to glimpse titles of strangers' books felt like joining a quiet Parisian ritual of observation.
+Watching dogs prance by and glimpsing the titles of strangers' books made me feel like I was part of a quiet Parisian ritual of observation.

-Surrounded by a chorus of (mostly European) languages, I was struck by a burning love I had been ignoring.
+Surrounded by a chorus of languages, I was struck by a burning love I had been ignoring.

-In that moment, I realized I'd turned my back on what mattered most, trading it for a dull version of life.
+In that moment, I realized I'd turned my back on what mattered most, trading it for the dullest version of life imaginable.

-That afternoon in Paris was the spark that reawakened the boy inside me.
-Berlin was the place I had to return to — the last place I'd felt him alive.
+That afternoon in Paris reawakened the boy inside me.
+In an instant, I knew I had to return to Berlin — the last place I'd felt him alive, the last place I felt his burning love.

 The feeling of being alive

 Eleven years earlier, studying abroad in Berlin was the highlight of my life.
 Passionate, full of energy, open to everything.
-I had everything I wanted and felt close to meaning and purpose.
+I had all that I wanted and felt close to meaning and purpose.
+Of course, I didn't realize it at the time.

 But somewhere after, I lost that thread.
-Maybe when I started chasing a stable career and living the way I thought I was supposed to.
+Maybe it was when I started chasing a stable career and living the way I thought I was supposed to.
 The way most people do.
+I uprooted my love for languages and planted a big, ugly, weed-infested garden of sadness in its place.

 The empty greeting